-You may also experience:
+You may also have:

-- shoulder pain
+- severe head, neck, and shoulder pain

-- decreased vision
+- vision changes

-- rapid loss of alertness
+- loss of consciousness

-SAH is related to brain aneurysms, which are abnormalities within the brain’s arteries.
-The most common cause of primary SAH is a congenital “berry” aneurysm.
-It is called a berry aneurysm because it forms a cluster of sac-like pouches in a cerebral vessel—looking like a cluster of berries.
-These aneurysms swell up and weaken the walls of arteries over time.
+Spontaneous SAH is often related to brain aneurysms, which are abnormalities within the brain’s arteries.
+The most common cause of primary SAH is a berry aneurysm.
+It’s called a berry aneurysm because it forms a cluster of sac-like pouches in a cerebral vessel that looks like a cluster of berries.
+These aneurysms swell up and weaken the walls of the arteries over time.

 Other causes of SAH include:

 SAH can occur at any age, and some people are even born with cerebral aneurysms that can lead to this condition.
 According to the

 Other tests include:

-Bed rest is standard for patients recovering from this condition.
-You will also be instructed to refrain from straining your body or bending over because these actions can increase pressure on the brain.
+Bed rest is standard for people recovering from this condition.
+Your doctor will also ask you to avoid straining your body or bending over.
+These actions can increase the pressure on your brain.